dcaliskan777/Election-analysis/README.md

 The main findings are the total number of votes were cast in this congressional election,the number of votes and the percentage of total votes for each county in the precinct, county which had the largest number of votes, the number of votes and the percentage of the total votes each candidate received, winning candidate and the number of votes and the percentage of votes that condidate recieved.
 Let's take a closer look to these five results.

-#### 1.The total number of votes were cast in this congressional election
+#### 1. The total number of votes were cast in this congressional election

 In order to find total number of votes the integer variable total_vote was defined and initialized as